-Small business must "decide what they want to be when they grow up," said experts at the AFCEA International Homeland Security Conference.
+Small business must first "decide what they want to be when they grow up," according to advice from experts at the AFCEA International Homeland Security Conference.
 If entrepreneurs don't take time to think through the vision for their start-up, it is unlikely that they will be able to choose the right partners, network with the right individuals or approach the right government agencies to obtain business, they agreed.
 Although many government agencies have small business offices to facilitate business development, the onus remains on small business owners to build relationships.

 The Honorable Charles E. Allen, former undersecretary for intelligence and analysis, U.S. Department of Homeland Security (DHS), stated that terrorism in the second decade of this century continues, but those groups that organized attacks are a shadow of their former selves.
 Allen, the initial Thursday speaker at AFCEA International's Homeland Security Conference warned, "We cannot declare victory," and he added that the United States must learn to be more resilient when attacks occur.

-Responding to an emergency is just as crucial--and as technically complicated as--preventing one.
+Responding to an emergency is just as crucial-and as technically complicated as-preventing one.
 Members of the final panel for the DHS 2012 Information Technology Industry Day discussed the importance of communications capabilities to mitigate the effects of a manmade or natural disaster and restore normalcy to an area.
 Damon Penn, assistant administrator, National Continuity Programs Directorate , FEMA, related that restoring communications so that disaster victims can contact their families can help in two ways.
 First, family members can pick up victims and take them to a safer location.

-Richard Spires, chief information officer, U.S. Department of Homeland Security, kicked off DHS Industry Day by declaring that it is time to find the balance between the IT needs of individual DHS agencies and leveraging IT throughout the department as a whole.
-The department needs to take a "shared first" approach to commodities and then look at unique technologies the individual agencies.
+Richard Spires, chief information officer, U.S. Department of Homeland Security (DHS), kicked off DHS Industry Day by declaring that it is time to find the balance between the IT needs of individual DHS agencies and leveraging IT throughout the department as a whole.
+The department needs to take a "shared first" approach to commodities and then look at unique technologies needed by the individual agencies.
 Although the DHS on the whole has not always completed IT projects on time and on budget, Spires said that the council has set up centers of excellence that help determine how to assist the agencies achieve success.

 Protecting any nation's citizens and institutions is difficult under any circumstances, but today's economic limitations make this task even more challenging.
 Government and business leaders will meet at the Ronald Reagan International Trade Center February 28 to March 1 to tackle this topic during AFCEA International's 11th annual Homeland Security conference.
 Conference discussion topics include cloud computing, cyberwar, procurement, wireless broadband and social media.
 Small businesses' interaction with the U.S. Department of Homeland Security (DHS) also will be explored.
-Coverage will begin on February 28.